History of Newport Harbor High School

 Secret societies and fraternities became popular in the fifties.
 As the car became the big thing in students' lives, drive-in movies and drive-in restaurants were the place to go.
 The school had sock hops in the gym.
 This all changed with the rebelliousness of the sixties when school uniforms were brought to an end.
 Folk music, Elvis, the Beatles, and Woodstock led to the style of boys' hair growing down their necks.
 Balboa's Rendezvous Ballroom, which had been a major hot spot for many years, burned down and teenagers learned to dance apart from each other.

 The seventies found Harbor girls in mini-skirts and the boys with hair down their backs.
-Students toilet-papered houses, raised money with donkey basketball games, selling each other off on 'Slave Day', and initiated 'Can you top this?' pranks at graduation ceremonies.
+Students toilet-papered houses, raised money with donkey basketball games, and initiated 'Can you top this?' pranks at graduation ceremonies.
 The school population topped 3,000 and there were over 150 teachers on the faculty.

 The eighties saw the enrollment dwindle to around 1,100, and many of the older faculty members from the forties, fifties, and sixties retired.
 A $25,000 donation allowed Heritage Hall to be developed which preserves the history of the school through photographs and memorabilia.

 In 1994 the school's football team brought the CIF championship to Newport Harbor High for the first time.
-Amazingly, just five years later, in 1999 this feat was repeated.
+Amazingly, just five years later, in 1999 this feat was repeated, and again in 2005.
 At the turn of the millennium, the senior class dedicated a monument to seventy years of school excellence.
 The enrollment rebounded to approximately 2,200 students.
-While many challenges continue to face the school every day, Newport Harbor High School manages to maintain its excellence in academics, athletics, and school enthusiasm.
-You can no longer see the bell tower from the beach, but it still lives in the hearts of all who have passed through these halls.
+Currently, during the 2016-2017 school year, the enrollment is at 2,370.

 Milestones in Newport Harbor High School History